 How do I recover costs if my contract is terminated for convenience?

 Submit a termination settlement proposal to the contracting officer within one year of the effective termination date.
 Document all incurred costs immediately: direct labor, materials, subcontractor charges, allocated indirect costs, and continuing costs like lease obligations.
 Settlement preparation costs (accounting, legal, consulting fees) are also recoverable.
-If the government does not respond within 60 days, you can file a Contract Disputes Act claim.
+If negotiations stall and the contracting officer fails to issue a final decision on a certified claim within the required period under the Contract Disputes Act, the claim is deemed denied and you have appeal rights before a Board of Contract Appeals or the Court of Federal Claims.

 Which contract types and agencies are most at risk from DOGE actions?